 c) Why should anyone choose me instead of my competitors?

-If you need guidance in figuring out what are the hottest benefits, here’s the main reasons why people shop online:
+If you need guidance in figuring out what are the hottest benefits, here are the main reasons why people shop online:

 We recommend you to use the ERRC framework to figure out what you can eliminate, raise, reduce and create through your products or services, which will help you answer to question a).